-Source: NHTSA, STSI (2014 through 2018 data)
+Source: NHTSA, STSI (2015 through 2019 data)

-The number of speeding-related fatalities in Louisiana has flattened out over the last five years with an overall downward trend.
-There was a brief increase as of 2014, yet that number dropped fairly substantially in 2015 and increased again in 2017.
-A five-year trend line was chosen as the most practical justification for determining the 2021 target based on trends and current countermeasure programs implemented to address speeding-related fatalities.
-To achieve the 2021 target, speeding-related fatalities need to be reduced by 1 percent from 173 (2014 to 2018 average) to 170 in 2021.
+The number of speeding-related fatalities in Louisiana has shown an overall downward trend over the last five years.
+There were slight increases from 2015 through 2017, yet that number dropped fairly substantially in 2018 and 2019.
+A five-year trend line was chosen as the most practical justification for determining the 2022 target based on trends and current countermeasure programs implemented to address speeding-related fatalities.
+To achieve the 2022 target, speeding-related fatalities need to be reduced by 1 percent from 152 (2015 to 2019 average) to 149 in 2022.

-The data above is from FARS and is only available through 2018.
+The data above is from FARS and is only available through 2019.
 Speed-related data is not available from the CARTS.
+The 2020 data is an estimate; it was not considered in target-setting by the LHSC.